dvdmtw98/notes/My Vault/cyber-security/cryptography/cryptographic-solutions/encryption.md

 Used by US Government to protect sensitive but unclassified information

 #### Blowfish
-Symmetric block cipher that uses 64-bit blocks and a variable length (32-bit 448-bit) encryption key to encrypt plaintext into ciphertext
+Symmetric block cipher that uses 64-bit blocks and a variable length (32-bit to 448-bit) encryption key to encrypt plaintext into ciphertext

 #### Twofish
 Provides the ability to use 128-bit blocks in its encryption algorithm and uses 128-bit, 192-bit or 256-bit encryption keys